vadimkim/cert-manager-webhook-hetzner/README.md

 ### Credentials
 In order to access the Hetzner API, the webhook needs an API token.

-If you choose another name for the secret than `hetzner-secret`, ensure you modify the value of `secretName` in the `[Cluster]Issuer`.
+If you choose another name for the secret than `hetzner-secret`, ensure you modify the value of `secretName` in the `[Cluster]Issuer` as well as the `secretName` in the helm chart settings.

 The secret for the example above will look like this:
 ```yaml